ravendb/book/Ch15/PartV.md

 This part is meant for the operations team that will support your RavenDB cluster in production, but it's also very useful for developers and architects who want to understand at least the rudimentaries of how RavenDB is being run in the production environment and the options you have to inspect and manage it.
-The content of this section **(((Is the "it" here the content?
-Or something to do with RavenDB itself?)))** of the book was composed after over a decade's work supporting RavenDB deployments in production in a variety of envrionments.
+The content of this part of the book was composed after over a decade's work supporting RavenDB deployments in production in a variety of envrionments.
 You'll note that the general approach we took is that if there's an error RavenDB can do something about, it will.

 That doesn't mean your operations team has nothing to do, mind.
 There is quite a lot of work to do, but most of it